DocFX/test-2024/README.md

 To simplify the exercise we have coded a large part of the feature to give you enough time to design the best way possible.

 ### Steps
-1. Clone the repository and fork the `master` branch
+1. Fork the repository on your Github own account, go the `master` branch

 2. Complete with your own code the "holes" to complete the feature